EvernodeXRPL/evernode-host/sashimono.md

 Sashimono is Evernode's host management software.
 It enables your host to participate in the Evernode network so that Tenants can lease smart contract hosting resources from your host.
 It performs following jobs:
 1. Interacts with XRPL for Evernode transactional activities.
 2. Provisions Hot Pocket smart contract instances using host's hardware resources.
+3. Manages SSL certificates if you have opted-in for Let's Encrypt SSL integration.

 ## XRPL interaction
 Evernode uses XRPL transactions for host registration management and smart contract leasing operations.
 Due to this, Sashimono needs a continous websocket connection to a Rippled server of your choice.
 This is an outgoing connection and usually does not need any special permissions with firewalls.
 Sashimono uses this connection to submit and listen to Evernode operations (which are simply XRPL transactions) on behalf of your Host's XRPL account.